Accelerating TNFD-aligned nature risk assessment with NatureAlpha

 - Actionable, site‑specific recommendations

-Importantly, while applied to a small group of assets, the approach is scalable and can be extended across larger portfolios where prioritisation is essential and data gaps are common.
+Importantly, whilst this trial applied to a small group of assets, the approach is scalable and can be extended across larger portfolios where prioritisation is essential, and data gaps are common.

-Through this collaboration, DNV and NatureAlpha provided the customer with structured, decision‑ready nature‑related insights.
-In a regulatory environment where nature‑related risk increasingly affects financial and operational resilience, having a rapid, consistent, and defensible assessment methodology is essential.
+Through this collaboration, DNV and NatureAlpha provided the customer with structured, decision‑ready nature‑related insights, and in a regulatory environment where nature‑related risk increasingly affects financial and operational resilience, having a rapid, consistent, and defensible assessment methodology is essential.

 For DNV, this project illustrates how combining advanced geospatial analytics with advisory expertise strengthens delivery, enhances credibility, and unlocks new opportunities in nature‑related risk advisory.